This article is part of our special report Electricity market reform: A European tour.

 Will the introduction of the capacity market eventually hinder the development of the internal energy market of the European Union?

 I absolutely disagree.
-We already have some examples of capacity mechanisms in Europe and, to be honest, some countries were not even notified to the European Commission.
+We already have some examples of capacity mechanisms in Europe.
 Everything we did in Poland, as far as capacity markets concern, was in tune with European guidelines.
 For example, we have a bid and interconnectors that allow everyone to take part in this system.
 We do not discriminate any type of energy, so its technological neutral.
 Everything is transparent and in tune with European rules.
 If we look at the European energy market as a combination of more than twenty domestic markets cooperating well that is absolutely okay in terms of EU rules.